Stan-is-the-man/Stan-is-the-man/README.md

 My key to success is attention to every single detail and striving to put all my efforts and energy in the job.
 I am proactive and reliable employee.

 - 👀 I’m interested in Python Software Development.
-- 🌱 I’m currently learning SQL/LINUX/PANDAS and NUMPY libraries.
+- 🌱 I’m currently learning SQL/LINUX/PANDAS/NUMPY.
 - 📫 Reach me at my email: stanislav.yanakievv@gmail.com
 -  📫 Reach me at my phone number:  0885056970
 -  📫 Reach me at LinkedIn: https://www.linkedin.com/in/stanislav-yanakiev-987328174/